oimodeler/oimodeler/README.md

 * **oimFitter** : Define and perform model-fitting
 * **oimPlot** : Plotting tools
 * **oimUtils** : Various utility for optical-interferometry

+>:warning: In early development!
+>The oimModel: Working with gray and chromatic models defined in Fourier plane
+>imData class: No filtering, no optimization of data
+>oimSiumlulator: Simulated data and chi2 computation (no filtering no flagging yet)
+>oimPlot: Basics plots of oifits data (see example below)
+>oimUtils: Spatial frequencies, baseline name, length and PA.

 #### Various example scripts are available in the examples directory.